nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 ## Docker Single host Networking

-This architecture demonstrates docker host in a single host networking mode.
+This architecture demonstrates single docker host and networking with the docker host, custom bridge networks, dual homing containers.
+Note: Containers connected to the bridge network on one docker host cannot talk to the container on the other host.
+Bridge networks are scoped locally and don't span multiple hosts.

 ## Reference Architecture